-The best move-in resource for residents is the online Guide to Living in the Halls and more specifically, the 2016 Move-in Guide (Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view, download Adobe Acrobat Reader) which will be available in early August 2016.
-The guide provides all of the information you need about your new living environment, from Internet services and voice mail instructions to getting to know the staff and valuable academic resources.
-You have a question, the guide probably has the answer.
+The best move-in resource for residents is the 2017 Move-in Guide (Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view, download Adobe Acrobat Reader) which will be available in early August 2017.
+The guide provides all of the information you need about your new living environment, from internet services and voice mail instructions to getting to know the staff and valuable academic resources.
+If you have a question, the guide probably has the answer.
 Familiarize yourself with what's available online so you can focus on bigger things - like what to pack.

 Please make sure that you pick up your SDSUcard (student ID card) from the SDSUcard Office (Student Services West, room 2620) before you check-in to your hall or apartment.

 1. Personal items: clothes, toiletries, shower caddy, a bike, pictures of friends and family, posters, favorite books, favorite pillow/blanket, mini-sewing kit, etc.

 2. Basic room set-up: bed sheets (for extra-long twin, regular twin, or double depending on room), pillow, pillowcase, bedspread, blankets, towels, laundry supplies, storage bins, organizers, hangers, desk supplies, power strip and a non-halogen desk lamp.
 All rooms have either an overhead light or lamp and some desks have built-in reading lights but it's not a bad idea to bring an extra desk lamp for more light.
 Traditional residence hall rooms are not carpeted, so residents may bring or purchase a rug after arrival.
 Suite-style and apartments are carpeted.